topper-123/Articles/New-interesing-data-types-in-Python3.rst

 In comparions to ``collections.namedtuple``, ``typing.NamedTuple`` gives you:

- - nicer syntax compared to the cluncy function-based syntax
+- nicer syntax
 - inheritance
 - type hints
 - default values (python >= 3.6.1)

 See an example below:

 .. code-block :: python